jundalisay/superb/content/en/research/poincare/science/chapter-13.md

 constant intensities return to their initial positions, the total work done is not zero.

-3. Continuous Rotations
+### 3. Continuous Rotations

-The most remarkable electro-dynamical experiments are those in which con- tinuous rotations are produced, and which are called unipolar induction experiments.
-A magnet may turn about its axis; a current passes first through a fixed wire and then enters the magnet by the pole N, for instance, passes through half the magnet, and emerges by a sliding contact and re-enters the fixed wire.
+The most remarkable electro-dynamical experiments are those in which continuous rotations are produced, and which are called unipolar induction experiments.

+A magnet may turn around its axis.
+A current passes first through a fixed wire and then enters the magnet by the pole N, for instance, passes through half the magnet, and emerges by a sliding contact and re-enters the fixed wire.
 The magnet then begins to rotate continuously.

-This is Faraday’s exper- iment.
+This is Faraday’s experiment.

 How is it possible?

-If it were a question of two circuits of invariable form, C fixed and C 0 movable about an axis, the latter would never take up a position of con- tinuous rotation; in fact, there is an electro-dynamical potential; there must therefore be a position of equi- librium when the potential is a maximum.
+If it were a question of two circuits of invariable form, C fixed and C 0 movable about an axis, the latter would never take up a position of continuous rotation; in fact, there is an electro-dynamical potential; there must therefore be a position of equilibrium when the potential is a maximum.
 Continuous rotations are therefore possible only when the circuit C 0 is composed of two parts—one fixed, and the other movable about an axis, as in the case of Faraday’s experiment.

 Here again it is convenient to draw a distinction.

 The passage from the fixed to the movable part, or vice versâ, may take place either by simple contact, the same point of the movable part remaining constantly in contact with the same point of the fixed part, or by sliding contact, the same point of the movable part coming successively into contact with the different points of the fixed part.

-It is only in the second case that there can be contin- uous rotation.
-This is what then happens:—the system tends to take up a position of equilibrium; but, when at the point of reaching that position, the sliding contact puts the moving part in contact with a fresh point in the fixed part; it changes the connexions and therefore the conditions of equilibrium, so that as the position of equi- librium is ever eluding, so to speak, the system which is trying to reach it, rotation may take place indefinitely.
+It is only in the second case that there can be continuous rotation.

+This is what then happens:—the system tends to take up a position of equilibrium; but, when at the point of reaching that position, the sliding contact puts the moving part in contact with a fresh point in the fixed part; it changes the connexions and therefore the conditions of equilibrium, so that as the position of equilibrium is ever eluding, so to speak, the system which is trying to reach it, rotation may take place indefinitely.

 Ampère admits that the action of the circuit on the movable part of C 0 is the same as if the fixed part of C 0 did not exist, and therefore as if the current passing through the movable part were an open current.

-He con- cluded that the action of a closed on an open current, or vice versâ, that of an open current on a fixed current, may give rise to continuous rotation.
-But this conclusion de- pends on the hypothesis which I have enunciated, and to which, as I said above, Helmholtz declined to subscribe.electro-dynamics.
+He concluded that the action of a closed on an open current, or vice versâ, that of an open current on a fixed current, may give rise to continuous rotation.
+But this conclusion depends on the hypothesis which I have enunciated, and to which, as I said above, Helmholtz declined to subscribe.

-4. Mutual Action of Two Open Currents.—As far as the mutual action of two open currents, and in particular that of two elements of current, is concerned, all exper- iment breaks down.
-Ampère falls back on hypothesis.
+### 4. Mutual Action of Two Open Currents

+All experiment breaks down in the mutual action of two open currents, and in particular that of two elements of current.

+Ampère falls back on hypothesis and assumes:

-He assumes: (1) that the mutual action of two elements reduces to a force acting along their join; (2) that the ac- tion of two closed currents is the resultant of the mutual actions of their different elements, which are the same as if these elements were isolated.
+1. The mutual action of two elements reduces to a force acting along their join
+2. The action of two closed currents is the resultant of the mutual actions of their different elements, which are the same as if these elements were isolated.

-The remarkable thing is that here again Ampère makes two hypotheses without being aware of it.
-How- ever that may be, these two hypotheses, together with the experiments on closed currents, suffice to determine completely the law of mutual action of two elements.
+Here again Ampère makes 2 hypotheses without being aware of it.
+These 2, together with the experiments on closed currents, determine completely the law of mutual action of two elements.

 But then, most of the simple laws we have met in the case of closed currents are no longer true.
-In the first place, there is no electro-dynamical potential; nor was there any, as we have seen, in the case of a closed cur- rent acting on an open current.
-Next, there is, properly speaking, no magnetic force; and we have above defined this force in three different ways: (1) By the action on a magnetic pole; (2) by the director couple which orientates the magnetic needle; (3) by the action on an element of current.science and hypothesis
+In the first place, there is no electro-dynamical potential; nor was there any, as we have seen, in the case of a closed current acting on an open current.
+Next, there is, properly speaking, no magnetic force; and we have above defined this force in three different ways:

+1. By the action on a magnetic pole
+2. By the director couple which orientates the magnetic needle
+3. By the action on an element of current.science and hypothesis

 In the case with which we are immediately concerned, not only are these three definitions not in harmony, but each has lost its meaning:—

-(1) A magnetic pole is no longer acted on by a unique force applied to that pole.
+1. A magnetic pole is no longer acted on by a unique force applied to that pole.
 We have seen, in fact, the action of an element of current on a pole is not applied to the pole but to the element; it may, moreover, be replaced by a force applied to the pole and by a couple.

-(2) The couple which acts on the magnetic needle is no longer a simple director couple, for its moment with respect to the axis of the needle is not zero.
-It decom- poses into a director couple, properly so called, and a supplementary couple which tends to produce the con- tinuous rotation of which we have spoken above.
+2. The couple which acts on the magnetic needle is no longer a simple director couple, for its moment with respect to the axis of the needle is not zero.
+It decomposes into a director couple, properly so called, and a supplementary couple which tends to produce the continuous rotation of which we have spoken above.

-(3) Finally, the force acting on an element of a current is not normal to that element.
+3. Finally, the force acting on an element of a current is not normal to that element.
 In other words, the unity of the magnetic force has disappeared.

 Let us see in what this unity consists.
 Two systems which exercise the same action on a magnetic pole will also exercise the same action on an indefinitely small magnetic needle, or on an element of current placed at the point in space at which the pole is.

-Well, this is true if the two systems only contain closed currents, and ac- cording to Ampère it would not be true if the systemselectro-dynamics.
+Well, this is true if the two systems only contain closed currents, and according to Ampère it would not be true if the systems contained open currents.

-261
-contained open currents.
-It is sufficient to remark, for instance, that if a magnetic pole is placed at A and an element at B, the direction of the element being in AB produced, this element, which will exercise no action on the pole, will exercise an action either on a magnetic nee- dle placed at A, or on an element of current at A.
+It is sufficient to remark, for instance, that if a magnetic pole is placed at A and an element at B, the direction of the element being in AB produced, this element, which will exercise no action on the pole, will exercise an action either on a magnetic needle placed at A, or on an element of current at A.

+### 5. Induction

-5. Induction.—We know that the discovery of electro- dynamical induction followed not long after the immortal work of Ampère.
+The discovery of electro-dynamical induction followed not long after the immortal work of Ampère.

 As long as it is only a question of closed currents there is no difficulty, and Helmholtz has even remarked that the principle of the conservation of energy is sufficient for us to deduce the laws of induction from the electro-dynamical laws of Ampère.

 But on the condition, as Bertrand has shown,—that we make a certain number of hypotheses.

-The same principle again enables this deduction to be made in the case of open currents, although the re- sult cannot be tested by experiment, since such currents cannot be produced.
+The same principle again enables this deduction to be made in the case of open currents, although the result cannot be tested by experiment, since such currents cannot be produced.

 If we wish to compare this method of analysis with Ampère’s theorem on open currents, we get results which are calculated to surprise us.
-In the first place, induction cannot be deduced from the variation of the magnetic field by the well-known formula of scientists and practi-science and hypothesis 262 cal men; in fact, as I have said, properly speaking, there is no magnetic field.
-But further, if a circuit C is sub- jected to the induction of a variable voltaic system S, and if this system S be displaced and deformed in any way whatever, so that the intensity of the currents of this sys- tem varies according to any law whatever, then so long as after these variations the system eventually returns to its initial position, it seems natural to suppose that the mean electro-motive force induced in the circuit C is zero.
+In the first place, induction cannot be deduced from the variation of the magnetic field by the well-known formula of scientists and practical men;

+in fact, as I have said, properly speaking, there is no magnetic field.
+But further, if a circuit C is sub- jected to the induction of a variable voltaic system S, and if this system S be displaced and deformed in any way whatever, so that the intensity of the currents of this system varies according to any law whatever, then so long as after these variations the system eventually returns to its initial position, it seems natural to suppose that the mean electro-motive force induced in the circuit C is zero.

 This is true if the circuit C is closed, and if the system S only contains closed currents.
 It is no longer true if we accept the theory of Ampère, since there would be open currents.
 So that not only will induction no longer be the variation of the flow of magnetic force in any of the usual senses of the word, but it cannot be represented by the variation of that force whatever it may be.